AnalogJ/scrutiny/README.md

 - Telegram
 - Tulip

-Check the `notify.urls` section of [example.scrutiny.yml](example.scrutiny.yaml) for more information and documentation for service specific setup.
+Check the `notify.urls` section of [example.scrutiny.yml](example.scrutiny.yaml) for examples.

+For more information and troubleshooting, see the [TROUBLESHOOTING_NOTIFICATIONS.md](./docs/TROUBLESHOOTING_NOTIFICATIONS.md) file

 ### Testing Notifications